LILLIAN “LIL” HARDIN

 But the band never got the radio exposure that the Duke Ellington and Cab Calloway bands

 received.
-Perhaps booking agents weren’t ready for a black female bandleader.
+Perhaps booking agents weren’t ready for a female bandleader.

 In 1935 the group disbanded.
 “I never could figure that out,” said Jonah Jones.
 “It was a